Earn a graduate degree to become an educator, administrator or practitioner

 Nursing Education

-The MSN Nursing Education track is designed for professional nurses who are seeking a career in nursing education.
-An in-depth study in the area of nursing education and a selected clinical practice focus are required.
+The MSN Program Nursing Leadership and Healthcare Administration track is designed to develop qualities and skills to be effective nursing leaders within local, regional, or national healthcare settings.
+Students in this track are prepared to be an integral member and leader of decision-making teams.
+An in-depth study in the area of nursing leadership and administration is required.
 Application of theory and research principles are demonstrated in a capstone project.
-Each track requires 36 credits.
+This track requires 36 credits.

 • COR 520: Ethics and Moral Leadership